-Take notes during lecture, and as you do the readings.
+Take notes during lecture (and while reading).
 But know that a lecture is a live performance; it's not designed with the assumption that you will write down or retain every single word.
-Trying to do that can actually mean you retain less!
-Try to take down key words, phrases and supporting details in your own words.
+In fact, trying to do that can mean you retain less!
+Instead, try to take down key words, phrases and supporting details in your own words.
 An "outline" format for your notes can encourage you to identify the hierarchical relationships between themes, examples, and supporting details.

-I recommend taking notes on paper, especially if you find yourself falling into "stenographer" mode.
-It may seem counterintuitive, but the very fact that hand-writing is a little slower requires you to be more actively engaged.
+I recommend taking notes on paper.
+The very fact that hand-writing is a little slower forces you to be more actively engaged.
 Consider keeping a separate "question page," or using the margins of your paper, to mark questions you'd like to ask.